neondatabase/website/next/content/docs/guides/vercel.md

 Once the integration is deployed, it will create a branch in Neon for each git branch created by a Vercel [preview deployment](https://vercel.com/docs/concepts/deployments/preview-deployments), allowing you to take advantage of Neon's branching capabilities.

-Optionally, based on your selection while adding the integration, the integration also creates a development branch, which you can use with your Vercel development environment instead of a local database.
-The development branch is a copy of your production branch that can modify without affecting your production data.
+Optionally, based on your selection, the integration also creates a development branch, which you can use with your Vercel development environment instead of a local database.
+The development branch is a copy of your production branch that you can modify without affecting your production data.

-The integration sets these environment variables in your Vercel production environment:
+The integration sets these environment variables in Vercel:

 - `PGHOST`
 - `PGUSER`